Birding in exotic locations can be quite expensive, and the idea of managing a trip on our own can be quite daunting.

 I want to provide helpful tips on how to bird different destinations on a budget.

-I’m sharing my stories of birding in South America and at home in a fun and engaging attempt to encourage others to travel and bird without spending a small fortune!
+I’m sharing my stories of budget birding travel in a fun and engaging attempt to encourage others to travel and bird without spending a small fortune!
 I hope this blog is fun to read, insightful, and logistically helpful!

 Stay connected and get new content delivered directly to your inbox!